Ashley Iaconetti Goes Wedding Dress Shopping: See the Gorgeous Gowns

 Working with Diane from TLC's Say Yes to the Dress, Iaconetti tried on a number of styles.
 One of the options was an off-the-shoulder satin ball gown.
 While the reality star said she "always imagined" wearing a dress like this on her wedding day, it didn't win her over.

-"When I saw it, I thought I was going to say yes to the first dress I picked out," she said.
+"When I saw it, I thought I was going to say yes to the first dress I picked out," she wrote.
 "But then I tried it on and felt very meh about it."

 She also tried on a strapless gown with a sweetheart neckline and fitted bodice.
 Iaconetti said the dress was "gorgeous" but made her feel "like curtains."

-However, there were several gowns that Iaconetti loved.
+However, there were several gowns Iaconetti loved.
 Not wanting to spoil her pick for her fiancé, she covered up these options with emojis.

 But did the BIP star find the one?
 While she didn't reveal a final pick, she did give a hint about its style.